Aleph-Alpha/pharia-engine/OPERATING.md

-# Operating PhariaKernel
+# Operating PhariaEngine

-This manual is for Operators running PhariaKernel for their business or department.
-In case you are more interested in developing Skills or interfacing with PhariaKernel in order to invoke deployed Skills you should consider the developer or user manual instead.
+This manual is for Operators running PhariaEngine for their business or department.
+In case you are more interested in developing Skills or interfacing with PhariaEngine in order to invoke deployed Skills you should consider the developer or user manual instead.

 ## How To Get The Image

-We deploy PhariaKernel as a container image to GitHub.
+We deploy PhariaEngine as a container image to GitHub.
 You can it with:

 ```sh
 podman login ghcr.io -u $GITHUB_USER -p $GITHUB_TOKEN